 To transition to an Oracle Cloud Infrastructure Traffic Management, you will need to note your current Dyn Traffic Director load balancing configurations.
 Use the instructions below to locate this configuration information.

-We recommend that upon acquiring an Oracle Cloud Infrastructure account, you begin replicating the Dyn Traffic Director service using the OCI traffic steering policies prior to removing the existing service from Managed DNS.
-However, in order to test the policy you must use a zone that does not exist in your Managed DNS account.
+We recommend that upon acquiring an Oracle Cloud Infrastructure account, you begin replicating the Dyn Traffic Director service using the OCI traffic steering policies prior to delegating to the OCI nameservers.

 Locate Load Balancing Configurations in Dyn Traffic Director

 - Click Manage beside the zone where you want to view the Traffic Director service.